puppetlabs/iac/_posts/2020-07-3-status-update.md

 ## Final exam for Daiana

-Tuesday, Daiana had her last exam from college, now she is officially an engineer and she started the work on docker and kubernetes module.
+Tuesday, Daiana had her last exam from college, now she is officially an engineer and she started the work on the docker and kubernetes modules.

 ## Apache module work in progress